wrboyce/autolat/README.md

 ### Multiple Devices

-If you have multiple devices registered to your Mobile Me account, you will need to specify which device you wish to locate.
+If thre are multiple devices registered to a Mobile Me account, a device_id will need to be specified:

     >>> from autolat import MobileMe
     >>> m = MobileMe(user, passwd)